-In recent times the absolute number of people abroad has increased and more people are on the move today but, compared to any point in history, the flows are characterized by greater circularity; in addition, there are multiple origins and destinations, which is making this phenomenon a megatrend of the twenty-first century.
-As it will be seen in the various chapter of the handbook, new industries related to migration have appeared and they will be linked to demography.
-In 2050 Nigeria alone might have more people than Europe which should see its population decrease from 500 million to 340 million people.
-Africa as a whole might have a population of 2.
-5 billion people while now 1 billion people live there.
+In recent times the absolute number of people abroad has increased, and more people are on the move today but, compared to any point in history, the flows are characterized by greater circularity; people move between countries.
+This is called secondary migration, and it represents an issue between EU member states.
+In addition, there are multiple origins and destinations, which is making this phenomenon a megatrend of the twenty-first century.
+New industries related to migration have appeared and they will be linked to demography.
+In 2050, Nigeria alone might have more people than Europe which should see its population decrease from 500 million to 340 million people.
+Africa might have a population of 2.5 billion people while now 1 billion people live there.